rust-lang/reference/src/types.md

 more of the closure traits:

 * `FnOnce`
   : The closure can be called once.
-A closure called as `FnOnce`
-    can move out values from its environment.
+A closure called as `FnOnce` can move out
+    of its captured values.

 * `FnMut`
   : The closure can be called multiple times as mutable.
 A closure called as
     `FnMut` can mutate values from its environment. `FnMut` inherits from `FnOnce` (i.e. anything implementing `FnMut` also implements `FnOnce`).

-* `Fn`
-  : The closure can be called multiple times through a shared reference.
-    A closure called as `Fn` can neither move out from nor mutate values from its environment, but read-only access to such values is allowed.
-    `Fn` inherits from `FnMut`, which itself inherits from `FnOnce`.
+* `Fn` : The closure can be called multiple times through a shared reference.
+A closure called as `Fn` can neither move out from nor mutate captured variables, but read-only access to such values is allowed.
+Using `move` to capture variables by value is allowed so long as they aren't mutated or moved in the body of the closure. `Fn` inherits from `FnMut`, which itself inherits from `FnOnce`.

 Closures that don't use anything from their environment ("non capturing closures") can be coerced to function pointers (`fn`) with the matching signature.